daviddassau/WhatILearnedToday/README.md

 I'm a big believer in lifelong learning.
 We as humans really do learn something new every day, whether we realize it or not.
 This is a log of at least 1 new thing I learned, per day, starting with May 27th, 2019.

 ### 6/5/2019
 Today, I learned that......I HAVE A FINAL INTERVIEW TOMORROW!
 I am so friggin' pumped, you don't even know.
+So yeah, my final face-to-face with SmileDirectClub in downtown Nashville will be tomorrow, May the 5th.
+And since it's on a Thursday, I'm hoping that will give them some time to deliberate and make me an offer by the end of day that Friday.
+CHEERS!

 ### 6/4/2019
 Today, I learned that the bus routes going from Murfreesboro to downtown Nashville are WAY too long.
 There's no reason why it should take 2-2.5 hours by bus to travel that far via public transit!